Stepping Outside the (Urban) Batter’s Box

 No one can yet say whether this “undevelopment” of Detroit will work.
 But what no one can deny is that, faced with a series of unprecedented curveballs the city’s new leadership is showing a willingness to step outside the batter’s box.
 You have to admire the effort.

-Leave a Comment | Permalink | Posted in Automotive Industry, Crisis Management, Recession
+Leave a Comment | Permalink | Posted in Uncategorized

 How Will Amazon Respond to the iCurveball?